Mesa Arts & Culture Week

 This feature lingers at the edge of the known world.
 Inspired by H. P. Lovecraft’s talent for suggestion and unease, these confections and words invite guests to consider what lies just beyond the light…familiar at first glance, and stranger the longer one looks.

-Poetry Contest Prompt: Write 6-10 lines that hints at something vast and unknowable just out of sight.
-Avoid naming the “thing” directly - let atmosphere, sensory detail, and implication do the work.
+Poetry Contest Prompt: Write 6-10 lines that hint at something vast and unknowable just out of sight.
+Avoid naming the “thing” directly.
+Let atmosphere, sensory detail, and implication do the work.

 J.R.R.
 Tolkien